GEDI: A Graph-based End-to-end Data Imputation Framework: Experiment

 \subsection{Datasets}

-We run the experiments on nine real-world tabular classification datasets from openML and Kaggle (adult, bank marketing, banknote, blastchar, breast, credit-g, defaultcredit, shoppers and spambase) containing a mixture of categorical and numerical features.
-For HIVAE and GLFM, the features of each datasets are categorized into real, positive, count, ordinal and categorical~ \cite{nazabal2020handling}\cite{valera2017automatic}.
-For all other methods, we treat the first four types of features as numerical (e.g., optimized under the mean square losses for neural network models) and round the imputed count and ordinal features.
-Additionally, by following the setting in \cite{nazabal2020handling}\cite{you2020handling}, we introduce missingness to the data by multiplying the data feature matrix with a randomly generated binary missing mask.
-The experiment is conducted under the MCAR setting, where the missingness does not depend on either the missing or complete values in the dataset.
-We leave the other settings (e.g., MAR and MNAR) for future studies.
+We run the experiments on nine real-world tabular classification datasets from openML and Kaggle, which are adult, bank\_marketing(bank for brief), banknote, blastchar, breast, credit-g, defaultcredit, shoppers and spambase.
+Those datasets contain a mixture of categorical and numerical features.
+See Table~\ref{tab:datasets} for the summary statistics of the data.
+By following the setting in~\cite{nazabal2020handling}~\cite{you2020handling}, we introduce missingness to the data by multiplying the data feature matrix with a randomly generated binary missing mask.
+The experiment is conducted under the MCAR setting, where the missingness does not depend on the missing or complete values in the dataset.
+We leave the MAR and MNAR settings for future studies.